kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/02-core-concepts/01-routing.md

 # Core Concept - Routing
 * You will deal with routing in any Application you build
 * When people go to a URL you need to do stuff
-    - query Database
+    - Query Database
-    - filter through list of stores
+    - Filter through list of stores
-    - modify that date in some way
+    - Modify that data in some way
-    - and finally, when you have all the data you want to send to the user, you send it to them
+    - And finally, when you have all the data you want to send to the user, you send it to them

 ## `routes/index.js`
 1. Import express